tim-kos/frey/README.md

  - [ ] website: Take uppy as a base maybe?
  - [ ] website: Vagrant because it gave us a consistent and repeatable setup.
 And predictability
  - [ ] website: On the githubs
+ - [x] New command: `frey compile` that's prefixed to any chain, so you can trust your updates are present in residu, and have its configuration available too (ssh user for instance)
+ - [x] Merge chain & commands
  - [x] A project's package.json should refer to a frey version, which should be used, vs the global one.
  - [x] Ansible must run from configBase
  - [-] If you do a `frey install` you must trust that at least the Ansible files are re-compiled